mrlooi/hand_eye_extrinsic_calibration/README.md

 # Hand-eye Extrinsic Calibration

+Find the transformation between the robot (hand) and camera (eye).
-Hand-eye calibration.
-6-8 images/pointclouds with a calibration board are enough to get good result.
+In this repo, we show that __6-8 pairs of pointclouds (with calibration board) and robot_base-to-ee poses__ are enough to get a good result.
 Supported Patterns:
 - Asymmetric circles
 - April tags